We hear the question, “What can I do about climate change?”

 Two-thirds of Americans think that citizens should do more to address global warming.
 And yet, most of us don’t really know what to do.
 We recycle, carry our grocery bags.
 But turns out that’s not enough.

 Rare recently conducted research to identify the individual behaviors people can adopt with the greatest potential for climate impact.
 And it turns out, there are 7 things that many Americans might find surprisingly within reach.
-If each of these changes was adopted by even 10% of Americans, it would reduce the gap to America’s emissions targets by over 75%.
+If just 10% of the U.S. addressable market adopted these behaviors, it would reduce U.S. annual emissions by an estimated 460 million metric tons of CO2eq1.
+That’s about the same as closing half the coal powered plants in the U.S. for one year.

 While we still need larger changes from corporations and governments, it’s pretty empowering to know we do not have to wait.
 We can each find at least one way to start making positive changes now.
 When it comes to our environment, we are all in this together.